We take a look at the ten most popular Irish Celtic symbols and their meanings.

-The Harp is more than an Irish Celtic symbol.
-In fact, Ireland is so inextricably linked with the symbol of the harp that it is the only country in the entire world to have a musical instrument as its national emblem.
+The Celtic harp, or Irish harp, is more than an Irish Celtic symbol.
+In fact, Ireland is so inextricably linked with the symbol of the Celtic harp that it is the only country in the entire world to have a musical instrument as its national emblem.

 3. Brigid’s cross – peace and goodness

-This is a Celtic Irish symbol that is likely to be recognised by most people who have spent much time in Ireland.
+Brigid’s Cross is the Celtic Irish symbol that is likely to be recognised by most people who have spent much time in Ireland.

-Brigid’s cross was often a craft project when in school, and it can often be seen hanging in traditional family homes in Ireland.
+Brigid’s Cross was often a craft project when in school, and it can often be seen hanging in traditional family homes in Ireland.
 The common symbol of Brigid’s Cross is linked to various aspects of Celtic culture.

-It is a Christian symbol linked to Brigid of the Tuatha de Danaan and linked in Irish mythology to the gift of peace and goodness.
+It is a Christian symbol linked to Brigid of the Tuatha de Danann and linked in Irish mythology to the gift of peace and goodness.

 The symbol of a shamrock is as Irish as it gets, and is intrinsically linked with Irish culture.
-This is, in fact, the national flower of Ireland, and with its three leaves (do you see a pattern?), the Irish Celts believed that the shamrock leaf brings luck.
+This is, in fact, the national flower of Ireland, and with its three leaves (do you see a pattern?), the shamrock leaf brings luck, according to Celtic mythology.

-It is also linked to St. Patrick who used it as a metaphor for the Christian Holy Trinity.
+It is also linked to Saint Patrick, Ireland’s patron saint, who used it as a metaphor for the Christian religious beliefs of the Holy Trinity.
 In the 19th-century, it also became a symbol of nationalism and rebellion.

-1. The trinity knot – eternal, spiritual life and being
+1. The trinity knot – eternal life and spiritual life and being

-This is potentially one of the most memorable Irish Celtic symbols that is synonymous with Ireland.
+The Trinity Knot is potentially one of the most memorable Irish Celtic symbols or Celtic knots that is synonymous with Ireland.
 The Trinity Knot can be seen on Celtic artefacts dating between the 7th century and 10th century.

 Also called The Triquetra, this Irish Celtic symbol consists of a knotted triangular shape, made up of one continuous, unbroken line.
 Oftentimes, the Trinity Knot is illustrated with a circle interlocking the knot.

-This Celtic knot means eternal, spiritual life and being.
+This Celtic knot symbol means eternal, spiritual life and being, according to Celtic beliefs.
 It is also supposed to, in the Christian religion, suggest the holy trinity: the Father, the Son, and the Holy Spirit.